aaaaaa123456789/libplum/docs/formats.md

 When generating a file, [indexed-color mode][indexed] images will use a global palette.
 All other images will use per-frame palettes, and generating them will fail with [`PLUM_ERR_TOO_MANY_COLORS`][errors] if a frame uses more than 256 distinct colors.

+True frame dimensions will always be loaded into [`PLUM_METADATA_FRAME_AREA`][metadata-constants] metadata nodes when a file is loaded.
+When generating a file, if the image contains such a metadata node, then for each frame, if the area outside the defined region is made out of [empty pixels](#definitions), that frame will be encoded with the specified dimensions.
-For an image using per-frame palettes, if any frame of the image has a border made of [empty pixels](#definitions), that frame will be encoded with reduced dimensions.
+Otherwise (i.e., if the metadata node is absent or if the region outside the defined area does not contain only empty pixels), if the image uses per-frame palettes, any frame of the image which has some border made of [empty pixels](#definitions) will be encoded with reduced dimensions.

 The library will ignore the image's version number (i.e., it will parse `GIF87a` and `GIF89a` files identically) and will always generate `GIF89a` files.